intel-analytics/BigDL-2.x/pyzoo/zoo/examples/ray/mxnet/README.md

 (pid=34395) INFO:root:[Epoch 6] validation: accuracy=0.982171
 (pid=34361) INFO:root:[Epoch 6] validation: accuracy=0.957131
 ```
-Note that the training and validation accuracy of each worker may slightly differ as the accuracy is calculated
+Note that the training and validation accuracy of each worker may slightly differ as the accuracy of each worker is calculated
- based on the own portion of the dataset for each worker.
+ based on the own portion of the whole dataset.